Ishika5698/ai-stylist-paddock/README.md

 Save your outfit to the wardrobe (up to 5 outfits).
 Share your look on X with hashtags like #F1Style.

-🎥 Demo
-Add a GIF or screenshot of the app in action here.For now, here’s a placeholder:

 🌟 Features in Action

 Team Colors: 8 vibrant colors like Ferrari Red, Alpine Pink, and Aston Martin Green.